When things start to go wrong in business, people can panic.

 Your situation may require you to go into administration.
 Or leave you no choice but to liquidate your firm.
 Then again, you may have identified the issues and acted fast enough to save your company.
 If you’re unsure what to do next, don’t delay - contact us immediately.

-You may have have a bright and viable future ahead of you.
+You may have a bright and viable future ahead of you.
 Don’t throw it all away in panic, shame or confusion.
 Let McAlister & Co help you out.